Buying real estate in Congo-Brazzaville?

 Are there many Americans buying property and living in The Republic of the Congo in 2026?

-As of early 2026, the American community in The Republic of the Congo is small, likely numbering in the low hundreds of residents rather than thousands, based on embassy registration patterns and expat community data.
+As of early 2026, the number of American property owners in The Republic of the Congo is estimated to be in the dozens to low hundreds nationwide, making Congo-Brazzaville a very niche market rather than a popular expat destination.

-American property owners and expats in Congo-Brazzaville tend to cluster in Brazzaville neighborhoods like Bacongo, Poto-Poto, Moungali, and newer developments in Kintélé, while in Pointe-Noire they concentrate in areas like Loandjili, Tié-Tié, and Ngoyo.
+Most American expats and property owners in Congo-Brazzaville tend to cluster in Brazzaville neighborhoods like Bacongo, Poto-Poto, Moungali, Ouenze, and Talangai, as well as in Pointe-Noire areas such as Loandjili, Tie-Tie, and Ngoyo, where expatriate-friendly housing and services are more available.

-The top three reasons Americans buy property in The Republic of the Congo are work assignments in the oil and gas sector, diplomatic postings, and business ventures tied to the regional economy.
+The top three reasons Americans choose to buy property in The Republic of the Congo are typically work assignments in the oil and energy sector (especially around Pointe-Noire), family or heritage ties to the country, and the relatively affordable property prices compared to other African capitals.

 Do foreigners have the same buying rights as locals in The Republic of the Congo?